epccs/Irrigate7/readme.md

 ## [Hardware](./Hardware)

-Hardware files include schematic, bill of materials, and various notes for testing and evaluation.
+Hardware files include schematic, bill of materials, and notes for testing and evaluation.
 The [Eagle] files are kept in a different location.

 [Eagle]: https://github.com/epccs/Eagle/tree/master/Irrigate7